d0pe1/AkaiGoBRRR/README.md

 1. Install Mido, Rtp_midi, and ensure Python version > 3.7.
 2. Connect your Akai Midi Mix MIDI controller and set up a loopback MIDI device.
 3. Update the script with your MIDI ports.
 (Refer to comments in the script)
-4. Run the script.
-On the first run, it will list all available MIDI ports (input and output).
+4. Run the script by running MidiMasterator.py in terminal.
+5. On the run, it will list all available MIDI ports (input and output) should you have trouble finding the proper ports.
-5. Enjoy enhanced control and customization with your Akai Midi Mix!
+6. Enjoy enhanced control and customization with your Akai Midi Mix!

 ## To Do:
 - Implement user input for MIDI ports to make setup more convenient.